leeyide96/transcription-generator/README.md

 - **`cv-index.py`**: Indexes transcription data from a CSV file into Elasticsearch.
 - **`docker-compose.yaml`**: Defines the services and dependencies for containerized deployment.

+## Note

+There is CI/CD pipeline that leverages on Github Action.
+There is another private repo that have the necessary credentials to perform the action and it will deploy to GCP

 ## Files and Components

 ### asr